What an interesting time

-One of the major differences that stand out to me is how information is spread today, compared to back in the 80’s.
-Before the age of social media, or at least when it was still a burgeoning presence, most of the news spread about anything was through mainstream media outlets, like network news, newspapers, radio and magazines.
-Today, social media perpetuates the spread of information infinitely faster and widespread.
+One of the major differences that stand out to me is how information is spread today, compared to back in the 80s.
+Before the age of social media, or at least when it was still a burgeoning presence, most of the news spread about anything was through mainstream media outlets, like network news, newspapers, radio, and magazines.
+Today, social media perpetuates the spread of information infinitely faster and more widespread.
 So much so, that it can be a bit overwhelming.

 Information is always useful.
 A simple way to look at information is to compare it to vitamins.
-Vitamins, when the right kind are taken in just the right amount, are beneficial to your health.
-However, when taken in excess of what it healthy, they become toxic.
-News and information is the same.
+Vitamins, when the right kind is taken in just the right amount, are beneficial to your health.
+However, when taken in excess of what is healthy, they become toxic.
+News and information are the same.
 There is the right kind of news and there is the right amount.
 As people, we were only designed to process a limited amount of information at once.
-The size of the world we live in mentally, emotionally and psychologically is determined on how much information we are receiving.
+The size of the world we live in mentally, emotionally, and psychologically is determined by how much information we are receiving.
 For me, the key to maintaining peace and perspective, even in the midst of a storm, is to regulate the amount of information I consume.
 There are extremes when it comes to this.
-You can be the ostrich that stick it’s head in the sand, remaining blissfully unaware.
+You can be the ostrich that sticks its head in the sand, remaining blissfully unaware.
 Or you can be a glutton and reach for every tidbit of information you can find and just shove it all in.
 Somewhere in middle is where I sit.

 This recent viral outbreak is not something to be ignored.
-There are things about this virus that makes it worthy of heeding.
-It’s new, there are no vaccines (yet) and it is particularly dangerous to the elderly and immune compromised.
+There are things about this virus that make it worthy of heeding.
+It’s new, there are no vaccines (yet) and it is particularly dangerous to the elderly and immune-compromised.
 But for most of the population, COVID-19 is a malady that is akin to a bad cold or flu.
-We recently came back from traveling, during which my wife contracted influenza-A. Her symptoms from the flu rival most of what people infected with the Corona virus experience.
+We recently came back from traveling, during which my wife contracted influenza-A. Her symptoms from the flu rival most of what people infected with the Coronavirus experience.
 Yet one benefit I personally find amidst this crisis is the motivation to change daily habits that just make me healthier.
 The emphasis on hygiene has caused me to develop better habits that will help me stay healthier.
 Maybe this is true for all of us.